 Our staff analyzed the emails after all the data had been transmitted to the platform to ensure that their database was current and that they could see the bibliographic information, PTO status, and upcoming PTO deadlines on a single webpage.
 By doing this, the client was able to save spending time trawling through their emails for PTO notices.
 Additionally, IP Docketer sends weekly and monthly PTO deadline reminders before the real deadlines to ensure that the required responses are prepared and filed on time now that their data has been sorted.

 It makes sense that organizations like IP law firms or enterprises would turn to remote paralegals for help because managing IP workload can be a complex undertaking.
-They need to search for reputable virtual service providers that provide services throughout the IP lifecycle to ensure they get the most out of such paralegals.
+They must search for reputable virtual service providers that provide services throughout the IP lifecycle to ensure they get the most out of such paralegals.

 It’s essential to obtain professional advice if you represent a company in need of IP services or if you are an IP legal firm.
 The Intellectual Property Management Solutions offered by IP Docketersare a collection of services that include office action shell response, IDS creation, patent proofreading, and patent docketing.
 View this webinar to learn more about virtual paralegals.